RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 New subscription details page will be opened.
 You will need to select the following:

-1. The cloud and region you desire your databases to be created in
+1. The cloud and region to create your databases in
 1. A subscription name
 1. One of three subscription plans:
    - Cache plans provide highly available, low-latency caching for